I’m playing at my friend’s house but he’s making me chip in for his $25 login. Do you feel like he’s a cheapskate?

 No. Just don’t cheat, okay?

-Last time there were a few people using Google to argue with the Trivia Master.
+Previously people used Google to argue with the Trivia Master.
 Is Google allowed now?

 No. It’s not.
 The Trivia Master’s word is final.
 If you come back at us with an example from Google you will be called out as a cheating cheater.